Your email address is an important part of your online marketing efforts.

 Hushmail solves the problem by letting you ask a question that only the client knows the answer to.
 For instance, you might ask a client “When was our last appointment?” or you might agree on a pre-arranged question and answer.
 In order to open the email, the client must supply the correct answer.
 If someone else is snooping in the client’s inbox, your client’s confidential information is protected.
 Clients can also create a custom password just for their correspondence with you.

-For that reason, I’d probably suggest that most therapists stick with G Suite.
+For that reason, I’d probably suggest that most therapists stick with Google Workspace.
 But if you work in a more sensitive area of therapy where it’s essential that you keep everything as protected as possible (such as addiction treatment or mandated therapy for criminal offenders), then Hushmail may be a wise investment.

 You can sign up for Hushmail here.
 If you sign up through my link, you’ll get 10% off for life, which is a nice savings.